Let's start at the very beginning, a very good place to start (Rogers and Hammerstein)

 This band was basically the UK Legends very own tribute to the band Smokie.
 Having worked with Alan Silson in the past, and the UK Legends having Bernie Lowery ‘The voice of Smokie’ on vocals, it gave me the opportunity to put quite an impressive Smokie tribute show on the road.
 The show was very popular in Poland and Scandinavia and it performed regularly at the Butlins 70’s weekends.
 It was great for me as a keyboard player to play the music of Smokie because there are a lot of important string arrangements within most of the songs.
 In the 1970's when Smokie were in the charts the BBC orchestra was used heavily in a lot of recordings made by the bands that were performing on TV.

 In 2021 I decided to change the line up of the UK LEGENDS band and the band now features the legendary musicians: Howard Baker on vocals, Graham Hunter on guitar, Graham Hill on bass, George Waters on drums, and myself on keyboards.
-The UK LEGENDS band also now performs under the name of THE SENSATIONAL ROCK LEGENDS.
+The UK LEGENDS band also now performs under the name of THE CLASSIC ROCK LEGENDS.

 Check us out at one of our shows.
 The shows are shown on my Concerts page.